 Launched in 2019, we have celebrated male and female professionals who pro-actively inﬂuence and promote gender balance, diversity and inclusion in their workplace, project or sector.
 This can be a man or woman who has inspired other women to opt for a career or promotion in the sector; to overcome challenges they have faced or provided inspirational leadership and is recognised as a role model or someone who has provided inspirational leadership and is recognised as a role model.

-Nominations for the 2021 WiFCERM Awards are now live and will close on 20th April.
+Nominations for the 2021 WiFCERM Awards closed on the 20th April.
 The winners will be announced at the Flood and Coastal Conference in June 2021.

 Women in FCERM Awards winner 2020

 Job title – Flood and Coastal Risk Management Senior Advisor, Environment Agency

 Qualifications – University of Portsmouth (BEng (Hons) Engineering Geology and Geotechnics), MSc Contaminated Land, Chartered Engineer with CIWEM

 I work within the Coastal Partnerships and Strategic Overview Team in East Anglia 3 days a week and for the National Coastal Team 2 days a week.
 It’s important that I have a good knowledge of various types of flood and coastal erosion risk management structures and coastal management techniques utilised in East Anglia, as well as an understanding of the evolution of our coastline and how it is likely to change in the future.
 My role involves the delivery of integrated coastal zone management for the Environment Agency.
 I particularly focus on coastal resilience, transition and adaptation, in order to manage the impact of coastal change on communities.

 What qualities do you have that make you good at your job?